jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 networks:
   traefik:
-    external: true

 ```

-Here's an example of a static route.
-If a static route is used, disable or remove the traefik labels  and remove the ports from your compose file.
+Here's an example of a static backend.
+If a static backend is used, disable or remove the traefik labels and ports from your compose file.

 ```
 [backends]